joao-neves95/merger-js/README.md

 ### 1) Node.js

-You will need [Node.js](https://nodejs.org/en/) installed to run merger.
+You will need [Node.js](https://nodejs.org/en/) version 10+ installed to run merger.

 ### 2) Install merger with NPM